Erected for the 1953 International Petroleum Exposition, a towering roughneck evolved into an Oklahoma landmark.

-“This time he was much more chiseled and detailed and was placed climbing a derrick and waving,” notes a Tulsa Historical Society volunteer.
+“This time he was much more chiseled and detailed and was placed climbing a derrick and waving,” explained a volunteer for the Tulsa Historical Society in 2010.

-The Golden Driller’s right hand rests on an old production derrick moved from an oilfield near Seminole, Oklahoma – which has its own extensive petroleum heritage.
+The Golden Driller’s right hand rests on an old production derrick moved from oilfields near Seminole, Oklahoma – a town that has its own extensive petroleum heritage.

 The Golden Driller, a symbol of the International Petroleum Exposition.
 Dedicated to the men of the petroleum industry who by their vision and daring have created from God’s abundance a better life for mankind. – Inscription on the plaque at the statue’s base.

 Although the first International Petroleum Exposition and Congress had no giant roughneck statue in 1923, the expo helped make Tulsa famous around the world.
-In 1905 – two years before Oklahoma became a state – an oil discovery on the Glenn farm south of Tulsa brought the city’s first drilling boom.
-Learn more in Making Tulsa the Oil Capital.
+Leading oil and gas companies were attracted to Tulsa as early as 1901, six years before Oklahoma became a state (learn more in Red Fork Gusher).

 An even bigger oilfield discovery arrived in 1905 on a farm south of the future oil capital.
 On November 22, 1905, the The No. 1 Ida Glenn well erupted a geyser of oil southeast of Tulsa.
 The Glenn Pool field would forever change Tulsa and Oklahoma history.

 Learn more Tulsa history in the extensive collection of the Tulsa Historical Society.